-SUMMARY: This is an article review on how oxygen is used by the mitochondria during sepsis in various studies.
-The role of the mitochondria in sepsis is still inconsistent, despite the many studies conducted.
+SUMMARY: This is an article review on how oxygen is used by the mitochondrion during sepsis.
+The role of mitochondria play during sepsis is still inconsistent, despite the various studies that have been done.
 There are three hypotheses for mitochondrial dysfunction.

 1. Mitochondria are “victims” of decreased oxygen levels caused elsewhere in the body and thus, this decrease in oxygen would decrease ATP production.